The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

 \subsection{Convergence on torsion points}

-As a corollary to \fref{Theorem}{thm:torsion_point_hecke_bound} we inspect the behavior of symmetric formal Fourier--Jacobi expansions on subspaces~$\HS_{g-1} \times \HS \hra \HSg$ associated with admissible torsion points.
+In this section we leverage \fref{Theorem}{thm:torsion_point_hecke_bound} to inspect the behavior of symmetric formal Fourier--Jacobi expansions on subspaces~$\HS_{E,g-1} \times \HS_F \hra \HSEg$ associated with admissible torsion points.
 Recall the subdivision of~$\tau$ in~\eqref{eq:HSg_decomposition}.
 We set

 This definition is adjusted to the notion of torsion points in \fref{Definition}{def:hermitian_jacobi_forms_admissible_torsion_point}.

 \begin{lemma} Given a torsion point~$(\alpha,\beta)$, we have

 \end{lemma}